 Klee Benally is a Diné (Navajo) anarchist, direct action tactician with Indigenous Action Media, and co-creator of the Indigenous Mutual Aid network

 Kali Akuno is a longtime organizer, co-founder, and co-director of Cooperation Jackson, and co-editor of Jackson Rising: The Struggle for Economic Democracy and Black Self-Determination in Jackson, Mississippi.

 Moderated by Tim Holland, host of Solecast podcast and revolutionary hip hop artist.

 The world has been hit by a pandemic that has shaken the foundations of capitalist society.
 In these uncertain times, it is more important than ever to think and discuss the ideas that will bring about the profound transformations that our societies need.

 The world of books — and especially critical-minded publishers — are experiencing a very difficult time internationally, given the closure of bookstores.
 And in difficult times, we need to unite.
-For this reason, a series of radical publishers from around the world, together with LITERAL — a radical festival of books and ideas — have organized an online radical book fair, running activities in as many time zones and languages as possible in order to spread the radical ideas that will change the world.
+For this reason, a series of radical publishers from around the world, together with LITERAL — a radical festival of books and ideas — have organized an online radical book fair, running activities in as many time zones and languages as possible to spread the radical ideas that will change the world.

-We issue a call to all people, movements, organizations and above all publishers, magazines, and radical publications around the world to join the #RadicalMay initiative to transform reality.
-In so doing, we can come out of confinement more prepared, better organized and with more ideas and more radicals.
+We issue a call to all people, movements, organizations, and above all publishers, magazines, and radical publications around the world to join the #RadicalMay initiative to transform reality.
+In so doing, we can come out of confinement more prepared, better organized, and with more ideas and more radicals.